-5. Spiritual values are immortal

 The fact that people still hold the five global icons in very high global esteem attests to the immortality of the spiritual values they personified.

 The qualities of spiritual leadership

 - Ecological consciousness

 Contrary to some presumably “scientific” worldviews, these and related virtues are not mere homilies; they are absolute but long-neglected essentials both for our collective survival and for enduring success of practically everything we do.
 Consider love, for example, Abraham Maslow’s prophetic plea urges this virtue as a strategy to reverse currently self-destructive human tendencies.
 Maslow’s words:

-“We must study love.
-We must be able to teach it, to understand it, to predict it, or else the world is lost to hostility and suspicion.”
+“We must study love, teach it, understand it, predict it, or else the world is lost to hostility and suspicion.”

 — Abraham Maslow

-now